QiYuan-Zhang/Introduction-of-Jekyll/README.md

 gem install jekyll         # install jekyll jekyll -v                  # check if jekyll install sucessfully (show the version of jeklly)
 ```
-> Note: the jekyll version should be the same as github website support version if using github website, [Github config](https://pages.github.com/versions/)
+> Note: jekyll and Ruby version should be the same as github website support version if using github website, [Github config](https://pages.github.com/versions/)
 ```
 gem "jekyll", "~> 3.9.5"   # change the jekyll to specific version gem unistall jekyll        # uninstall jekyll